-Settlement on the city hill developed at the turn of the thirteenth and fourteenth centuries, and soon after that, a city was founded in this place.
+Settlement on the town hill developed at the turn of the thirteenth and fourteenth centuries, and soon after that, a town was founded in this place.
 Its development was based mainly on a military factor; it was a border point of defense along the main route from Hungary, crossing in Biecz with a road with a latitudinal direction.
-The first mention of Biecz as a city comes from 1361, and two years later king Casimir III the Great confirmed the municipal privilege under the Magdeburg Law.
+The first mention of Biecz as a town comes from 1361, and two years later king Casimir III the Great confirmed the municipal privilege under the Magdeburg Law.

 The circumference of the defensive walls in Biecz defined an irregular, elongated shape, depending on the form of the hill.
 Its eastern part was formed by a promontory, on which the royal court was situated.
 The length of the fortification line was about 1200 meters.